axanim/auto-annotated-portfolio/content/pages/index.md

       This is our info—We are sharing it with everyone to impress you with all the hard work we’ve done fighting the system.
-Once you’re impressed, you can contact us and we can show you how to use AI to self advocate, tweak the legal stuff, and together kick some serious system butt.
+Once you’re impressed, you can contact us and we can show you how to use AI to self advocate, tweak the legal stuff, and together fight for fairness.
     styles:
       self:
         height: auto